 You’ll be presented with a list of assets included in that package, all of which are selected by default.
 Note that some of these are Blender files, but there are also other files like textures and sounds as well.
 Click the Import button to import them into Unity.

 The import will add a bunch of additional assets to your project.
 If you get a warning, just dismiss it.

-As you did before, to keep things tidy, single click the newly generated Materials folder (in the Models folder) and rename it to Models.
+To keep things tidy, single-click the newly generated Materials folder (in the Models folder) and rename it to Models.
 Drag this new folder into the parent-level Materials folder.

 Adding Models to the Scene View